ferrilab/bitvec/README.md

 is used to abstract over the Rust fundamentals `u8`, `u16`, `u32`, and (on 64-bit systems) `u64`.

-Your choice in fundamental types governs how the `Cursor` type translates indices, and how the memory underneath your slice is written.
-The document `doc/Bit Patterns.md` enumerates the effect of the `Cursor` and `BitStore` combinations on raw memory.
+Your choice in fundamental types governs how the `BitOrder` type translates indices, and how the memory underneath your slice is written.
+The document `doc/Bit Patterns.md` enumerates the effect of the `BitOrder` and `BitStore` combinations on raw memory.

 If you are using `bitvec` to perform set arithmetic, and you expect that your